rocky/python-xdis/README.rst

 Introduction
 ------------

-The Python `dis` module allows you to disassemble byte from the same version of Python that you are running on.
+The Python `dis` module allows you to disassemble bytecode from the same version of Python that you are running on.
 But what about bytecode from different versions?